Sing a New Psalm:

 what’s nature wearing?

-The Psalms frequently are anthropomorphic, ascribing human attributes to God.
-In Psalm 65, however the Psalmist describes features of the earth in terms of festive human attire.
-What do these terms suggest about the how the Psalmist views nature?
+The psalms frequently are anthropomorphic, ascribing human attributes to God.
+In Psalm 65, however David describes features of the earth in terms of festive human attire.
+What do these terms suggest about the how David views nature?
 What do they suggest about the attitude we should adopt when worshiping God?
-Read the Gospel According to Matthew 6:29 to learn how Jesus builds on the Psalmist’s idea of nature’s clothing to teach his followers an important truth about God.
+Read the Gospel According to Matthew 6:29 to learn how Jesus builds on David’s idea of nature’s clothing to teach his followers an important truth about God.

 authority—you could look it up in our archives

-It’s not difficult to see how Psalm 65 and Psalm 8 point to the authority of Jesus Christ.
+It’s not difficult to see how Psalm 8 and Psalm 65 point to the authority of Jesus Christ.
 Consider where Jesus’ authority is at work in your life.
-To learn more about the word “authority,” read Lost in Translation, an online column in which Turning to God’s Word author Matthew Phelps helps readers connect with ideas expressed in the original languages of the Scriptures.
+To learn more about the word authority, read Lost in Translation, an online column in which Turning to God’s Word author Matthew Phelps helps readers connect with ideas expressed in the original languages of the Scriptures.
 New Lost in Translation entries are posted on Mondays, and past entries are archived on our website.
 Contact us if you’d like to receive Lost in Translation by email every week.

-The Psalms for Saturday Lauds (Week I), Psalm 65 and Psalm 8, combine to praise God for the many ways in which he cares for Creation.
+The psalms for Saturday Lauds Week I, Psalm 8 and Psalm 65, combine to praise God for the many ways in which he cares for Creation.

 ?
 Without consulting the following citations from the Catechism of the Catholic Church, do you know or can you guess the reason that God created the world?

 Paragraph 760 in the Catechism of the Catholic Church explains Church teaching regarding the rather unexpected reason why God created the world.
-Many people assume that the world was created in a state of perfect completion.
+Many people wrongly assume that the world and everything it encompasses was created in a state of perfect completion.
 Paragraph 302 in the Catechism of the Catholic Church teaches differently.

 302 Creation has its own goodness and proper perfection, but it did not spring forth complete from the hands of the Creator.
 The universe was created “in a state of journeying” (in statu viae) toward an ultimate perfection yet to be attained, to which God has destined it.
 We call “divine providence” the dispositions by which God guides his creation toward this perfection: